IBM/dbb/Templates/JenkinsPipeline/README.md

 ## Prerequisites

-The [Common Backend scripts](../Common-Backend-Scripts/) need to be configured for the selected technologies to operate correctly.
+The [Common Backend Scripts](../Common-Backend-Scripts/) need to be configured for the selected technologies to operate correctly.

 ## Installation and setup of template

 **Note: Please work with your pipeline specialist to review the below section.**

-The `Jenkinsfile` can be dropped into the root folder of your Git repository and will automatically provide pipelines for the specified triggers defined in the Jenkins Multibranch Pipeline job configuration.
+The `Jenkinsfile` can be placed into the root folder of your Git repository and will automatically provide pipelines for the specified triggers defined in the Jenkins Multibranch Pipeline job configuration.

 Please review the definitions thoroughly with your Jenkins administrator.
-Ideally, the Jenkinsfile is converted into a [Jenkins Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to provide stronger central controls.
+Ideally, the Jenkinsfile is converted into a [Jenkins Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to provide stronger, central control.

 Step-by-step instructions to define and configure a Jenkins Multibranch Pipeline is documented at: https://www.jenkins.io/doc/book/pipeline/multibranch/

 ## Pipeline usage

 The pipeline template implements the common clone, build, package and deploy steps to process various configurations according to the defined conventions.
-It leverages the a declarative checkout of the applications git repository.
+It leverages the a declarative checkout of the application's Git repository.

 It is supporting the following workflows:

-* automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
+* automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage
-* the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and
+* [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) triggered when feature branches are merged into the branch `main`
-* a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, that then can be deployed via UCD.
+* [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build, package and deploy a release via UCD

-Please review the pipeline stage `Pipeline setup` within the [template](Jenkinsfile#L165) that is configuring the subsequent stages including flags using as conditions when stages and jobs are executed.
+The `Pipeline setup` stage within the [template](Jenkinsfile#L165) configures the subsequent stages, including flags used as conditions when stages and jobs are executed.
+Please review this stage.

 Please make yourself familiar with the [Git branching for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#characteristics-of-mainline-based-development-with-feature-branches) documentation, that this template is implementing.

+This template is implementing the recommended [Git branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev).
+If you haven't done yet, we recommend to get familiar with the concepts described in this documentation.

 ### Pipeline variables